WDwithSuraj/TuneWaves/README.md

 - **Seamless Playback**: Enjoy uninterrupted music streaming with easy-to-use playback controls.

-- **Admin Panel**: Manage, update, and curate your music library effortlessly.
+- **Admin Panel**: Manage, update, and create your music library effortlessly.

 - **Secure Authentication**: Protect your data with robust user authentication.

 - **Responsive Design**: Experience TuneWaves on any device, anywhere, anytime.

-TuneWaves is not just a platform; it's a musical journey waiting to be written by you.
+TuneWaves is not just a platform, it's a musical journey waiting to be written by you.
 Discover the sound of TuneWaves today and let the music take you places.

 ## For Deploying
 ![](https://img.shields.io/badge/Netlify-00C7B7?style=for-the-badge&logo=netlify&logoColor=white)

 - Live preview :

+# Different Pages of Website
+### Homepage

 ## Table of Contents